World Travel Awards Winner Machu Travel Peru 2025

 Circuit 1-D: Inca BridgeUnique angles and less crowded paths.
 RecommendedNarrow paths add a mild thrill.
 RecommendedLimited ruins access.
 Not RecommendedSafety concerns for children.
 Not ViableQuiet and intimate route.
 Recommended

-Circuit 2Circuit 2-A: Classic Designed RouteBalanced views and ruins, good light variety.
+Circuit 2Circuit 2-A: Classic circuit RouteBalanced views and ruins, good light variety.
 RecommendedEasy walk, low adventure level.
 Not RecommendedBest all-around first experience.
 RecommendedComfortable pace and comprehensive.
 RecommendedIconic and immersive.
 Recommended

 Circuit 2-B: Lower TerraceFewer high-angle shots, more detail photography.
 RecommendedMinimal challenge.
 Not RecommendedVery complete and accessible.
 RecommendedBest suited for mixed-age groups.
 RecommendedRelaxed and enjoyable together.
 Recommended